 12 Things to Consider When Changing WordPress Theme

 WordPress is highly customizable to cater any kind of websites.
-However, that has some adverse impact when you try to change things that works for years.
-Changing the theme of WordPress site is on common thing everyone will tend to do after few years.
+However, that has some adverse impact when you try to change things that was working for years.
+Changing the theme of WordPress site is one common thing everyone needs to do after few years.
+We have changed the theme couple of times in past 8 years.
 Unfortunately, it is not so easy task as you may think.
-In order to make sure you have a checklist, here are the things to consider when changing WordPress theme.
+In order to help you have a checklist, here are the things to consider when changing WordPress theme.

 Why You Should Consider Changing WordPress Theme?

-There are many good and valid reasons for the site owner to consider changing the theme.
+There are many good and valid reasons for the site owners to consider changing the current theme.

-- It is common to get bored with the theme of your WordPress site after few years.
+- Get bored with the theme of your WordPress site after few years.

-- Some developers, especially free themes, will not update the theme for years make it obsolete.
+- Some developers, especially free themes, will not update the theme for years making it obsolete.